zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

     S.addRoutes []
 ```

-Build and run the app:
+Build and run the application:

 ```
 stack build